-OPDIVO can cause problems that can sometimes become serious or life threatening and can lead to death.
+OPDIVO can cause problems that can sometimes become serious or life-threatening and can lead to death.
 Serious side effects may include lung problems (pneumonitis); intestinal problems (colitis) that can lead to tears or holes in your intestine; liver problems (hepatitis); hormone gland problems (especially the thyroid, pituitary, adrenal glands and pancreas); kidney problems, including nephritis and kidney failure; skin problems; inflammation of the brain (encephalitis); problems in other organs; and severe infusion reactions.
-The most common side effects of OPDIVO in people with renal cell carcinoma include: feeling tired; shortness of breath; pain in muscles, bones, and joints; decreased appetite; cough; nausea; diarrhea; constipation; and rash.
+The most common side effects of OPDIVO when used alone include: feeling tired; pain in muscles, bones, and joints; diarrhea; cough; constipation; back pain; fever; rash; itchy skin; nausea; shortness of breath; decreased appetite; upper respiratory tract infection; and weakness.

 OPDIVO is a medicine that may treat your kidney cancer by working with your immune system.
 OPDIVO can cause your immune system to attack normal organs and tissues in many areas of your body and can affect the way they work.
 These problems can sometimes become serious or life-threatening and can lead to death.
 These problems may happen anytime during treatment or even after your treatment has ended.